Resilient Connecticut Webinar Series

 Sea level rise has multiple impacts on the Connecticut shoreline, including increased erosion rates, frequency of flooding, and coastal inundation.
 Recent research and planning tools generated from a “Municipal Resilience Planning Assistance Project” combines science and planning to address the resilience of vulnerable communities along Connecticut’s coast to the growing impacts of climate change.

-On this webinar, new planning tools released by CIRCA and UConn’s Center for Energy and Environmental Law (CEEL) will be highlighted, including three “resilience scenarios” that can be used by municipal and state agency staff as communication and planning tools.
+On this webinar (watch a video below), new planning tools released by CIRCA and UConn’s Center for Energy and Environmental Law (CEEL) were highlighted, including three “resilience scenarios” that can be used by municipal and state agency staff as communication and planning tools.
 These scenarios are drawings that depict sea level rise and flooding problems common in many Connecticut towns.
 The drawings are particularly useful to town planners or town engineers as they have controllable “layers” that can be manipulated to highlight the various problems.
-Perspectives from recent meetings with municipal staff will be highlighted for additional context.

 NEW WEBINAR SERIES!